 A region to get the status of a biodiversity hotspot has to have the following two criteria

 - Endemism – At Least 1,500 species of its vascular plants must not be found anywhere else on the Earth.
 Such unique species of plants are known as endemic plants or native to that particular region or place.
 These plants are almost impossible to replace if lost completely.

 - Habitat Loss – If around 70% of the native plantation of the region is lost, then it is deemed to be a Biodiversity Hotspot.

 Biodiversity hotspots in the world

-Norman Myers, a biologist, in the year 1988 has come up with the term Biodiversity Hotspot as a biological region with the threat to the endemic plants and ‘loss of habitat’.
+Norman Myers, a biologist, in the year 1988 has come up with the term Biodiversity Hotspot as a biological region with a threat to endemic plants and ‘loss of habitat’.

-There are 36 Biodiversity hotspots in the world which covers around 2.4% of the earth’s surface which host more than 50% of worlds endemic plants and more than 40% of endemic species of birds, mammals, and amphibians.
+There are 36 Biodiversity hotspots in the world that covers around 2.4% of the earth’s surface which hosts more than 50% of world endemic plants and more than 40% of endemic species of birds, mammals, and amphibians.

 The North American Coastal Plains is the latest addition to the list of Biodiversity Hotspot of the world to become the 36th Biodiversity Hotspot.

 Every minute organism and plant or a big mammal or tree plays an important role in the ecosystem.
 These biodiversity hotspots are the home to thousands of such endemic organisms, plants, and vegetation.
 Thus, have a huge impact on the ecosystem and biosphere.
 All these hotspots of the world are the life support system for the earth’s environment, ecosystem, and human beings.